-Children and young adults experiencing mental health issues are beginning to find the words to describe what they are going through and are speaking up about their issues.
+Children and young adults experiencing mental health issues are beginning to find the words to describe what they are going through and are speaking up about their issues and you can get help for your teen.
 However, in many cases, adults do not know how they can help young people with their situations.
 Fortunately, programs are being implemented in school systems to introduce these students to resources that may bring some form of comfort.

 The Communities In Schools (CIS) Program Is Helping